Teradata/covalent/src/platform/guided-tour/README.md

   useModalOverlay: true,
   steps: [
     {
+      title: 'Vehicle Status Report',
+      text: 'Learn how to check the status of your vehicle',
+      attachToOptions: {
+        showProgress: false,
+      },
+    },
+    {
       title: 'Fuel',
       text: 'Here are the fuel levels',
       attachTo: {
         element: '#basic-demo #fuel',
         on: 'top',
+      },
+      attachToOptions: {
+        showProgress: true,
       },
     },
     {